-The idea of making ephemeral drawings using dust came to me after a first experience exploring the Museum of Man.
-During my visit, I noticed a thin layer of dust that covers the floor of the work spaces.
-This dust combines new material, as masons and labourers cut and sand new interior wall partitions and fixtures, with parts of the old interiors spaces – bits of stone, concrete, and plaster that are over a hinder years old.
-Working with the dust implies working with the residue of human activity over time.
+The idea of making ephemeral drawings using dust came to me after an initial visit to the construction site.
+At that time, I noticed a thin layer of dust that covers the floor of the work spaces.
+This dust is a mix of leftovers from new materials (masons and laborers cut and sand new interior wall partitions and fixtures) and crumbled-up parts of iconic old interiors spaces – bits of stone, concrete, and plaster that are over a hundred years old!
+Working with dust implies working with the residue of human activity over time.

 Using stencils and spray adhesive, I make multiple interventions in the museum; wall drawings that appeared progressively, over time, through the accumulation of dust on various surfaces.
 These images evolved in harmony with the rhythms of the construction site; depending on the amount of dust in a given area, they appeared and disappeared at various speeds.